hamiheim/python-math-quiz/README.md

 ## Installation
-Installation is as simple as placing the python file onto a (linux) machine with python3 installed and running from a console/terminal.
+Installation is as simple as placing the python file onto a machine with python3 installed and running from a console/terminal.
+A future version of this quiz is intended to develop an actual program with a GUI interface for the user to interact with.